sifive/wake/share/doc/wake/tutorial.md

     wake -x 'source "nonexisting.txt"'

-You should get `BadPath (Error "nonexisting.txt: source does not exist" Nil)`.
+You should get `BadPath (Error "nonexisting.txt: not a source file" Nil)`.
 Similarly to how `Result` can be either a `Pass` or a `Fail`, a `Path` can be either a `Path` or a `BadPath`.
 While this is technically redundant since `Result` could accomplish the same functionality,